Why Does Production AI System Reliability Matter More Than Research Success Rates?

 Continuous learning is essential.
 By collecting data from deployment, the system can retrain and adapt, improving over time without interrupting operations.

-Questions to Ask Physical AI Vendors
+What Questions Should You Ask AI Vendors About Production Reliability?

 When evaluating Physical AI systems, don't accept research metrics.
 Ask deployment questions: